 Armored Trucks in Canada

-Some of these specialized companies rebuild anything with wheels, and armor protects them with heavy plating, reinforced steel in the doors, bulletproof glass.
+Some of these specialized companies rebuild anything with wheels on them and armor protects them.
+Heavy plating, reinforced steel in the doors, bulletproof glass.
 And they do this for several good reasons, Military, civilian use, protecting the rich and famous, and now —protecting our Police forces.
 Apparently, we Canadians have been doing this for many years and are quite respected around the world in the Armored Car Industry.

 The original post was about armored personnel carriers and why do our police force need them in Canada

 We are a reasonably peaceful nation.
-We have our bit of crime, but not compared to other countries.
-I personally think that our law enforcement is a little out of control and have lost their sense of direction (Serve and protect) used to be their motto.
+We have our bit of crime, but not compared to many other countries.
+I personally think that our law enforcement is a little out of control.
+They have lost their sense of direction (Serve and protect) used to be their motto, I’m not sure now!

 I watched six police cruisers surround this poor guy for a traffic violation.
 I counted at least a dozen police officers and their Police Cruisers at a charity walkathon ─ directing traffic.